jppadhi/AWS-CLI/README.md

 ```
 $ python -m pip install awscli
 ```
-If you are not installing in a `virtualenv`, to install globally:
+If you are not installing in a `virtualenv`, to install globally:-

 ```
 $ sudo python -m pip install awscli